GabrielReisR/website_grr/content/projects/_index.md

 ---
-title: A Project Portfolio To Grow
+title: Projects
-description: "List of projects."
+description: "List of projects involving more in the depth coding, creation of and revising of scripts and whatever else I find relevant."
 author: "Gabriel dos Reis Rodrigues @ UFRGS"
 show_post_thumbnail: true
 show_author_byline: true